Alperen Şengün: 2022–23 season: Improving as a sophomore

-At the beginning of the offseason, the Houston Rockets traded Christian Wood to the Dallas Mavericks as part of their strategy to develop a younger roster.
-The move created an opportunity for Şengün to compete for the starting center position.
-However, head coach Stephen Silas initially selected Bruno Fernando as the starting center, citing his strong performance during the previous season and the team's need for a dependable rim protector.
-Fernando sustained a patellar tendinitis injury in his left knee early in the season, which temporarily sidelined him.
-In his absence, Şengün was promoted to the starting lineup.
+At the beginning of the offseason, the Houston Rockets traded Christian Wood to the Dallas Mavericks, creating an opportunity for Şengün to be a starter.
+However, head coach Stephen Silas selected Bruno Fernando as the starting center, with him as a rim protector.
+Fernando had a patellar tendinitis injury in his left knee early in the season, and in his absence, Şengün was promoted to the starting lineup.
 On 26 November 2022, he recorded 21 points, seven assists, and a then-career-high 19 rebounds in a 118–105 win over the Oklahoma City Thunder.
 On 6 December 2022, in a 132–123 win over the Philadelphia 76ers, Şengün became the youngest center in NBA history to record at least 1,000 points and 200 assists at 20 years and 133 days old, surpassing Brad Daugherty's previous record of 21 years and 153 days old.

 I think he’s very talented.
 It might sound weird, but I think they should play through him more.
 Because sometimes they seem too stagnant as a team.
 Especially when they focus on shooting a lot of threes.

 The man is talented.
 He can pass the ball, post up, has the touch, and is a good finisher around the rim.
 You can see different moves when he is playing.